The Good Oil

 The Good Oil is a radio program on SEN 1116 in Melbourne, Australia.
-It airs between noon-4 pm and is hosted by Mark Doran.
+It airs between noon-4 pm five days a week and is hosted by Mark Doran.
+As an afternoon program, it seeks to provide fresh angles on the day's news stories.

 The Good Oil is so named as it provides information on a wide variety of news in the world of sport.

 Host

 Mark Doran is a journalist/commentator who has called the AFL Grand Final and has witnessed numerous Olympic Games.
 He was a former boundary rider on both channel 7 and Fox Footy.
 The show is currently produced by Kerry Lambert.